MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-twilio.md

 You can configure your bot to communicate with people using the Twilio cloud communication platform.

-## Log in to or create a Twilio account for sending and receiving SMS messages
+## Connect a bot to Twilio using the Azure portal

+To configure a bot to communicate using Twilio, create a TwilML application and then connect the bot.

+To learn more about developing for Twilio, see the [Twilio SMS](https://www.twilio.com/docs/sms) documentation.

+### Create a TwiML Application

 If you don't have a Twilio account, create a [new account](https://www.twilio.com/try-twilio).

-## Create a TwiML Application

 Create a [TwiML application](https://support.twilio.com/hc/articles/223180928-How-Do-I-Create-a-TwiML-App-) following the instructions.